svenhjol/Strange/docs/features/quests.md

 Quests require you to take some kind of actions in return for a reward.
 Quests are written on [Scrolls]({{ site.baseurl }}/features/scrolls) which are typically sold by [Scrollkeeper]({{ site.baseurl }}/features/scrollkeepers) villagers.
 You must **Accept** a quest from a scroll before it begins.
 Once the quest criteria has been fulfilled, you can complete the quest and gain its reward by returning to the scrollkeeper ("Handing in the quest").

-By default you may undertake 3 quests simultaneously.
+By default you may undertake 2 quests simultaneously.

 ## Keeping track of quests

 Quests that are in progress are viewable at the top of your inventory screen.
 Each box represents a single quest and shows its name and progress (as a bar).
 Click on the box to show a more detailed view including the necessary actions you need to complete the quest criteria.

 From this screen you may also **Quit** a quest.
-You do not get any partial reward for any progress you have made.
+You do not get any reward for any progress you have made.

+## Provided items

+Some quests provide you with one or more items as soon as you accept them.
+These items are often relevant to the quest, for example a fishing rod for a "gather fish" quest or a compass/map to help locate a chest or mob.

 ## Quest actions